Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Cheese contains high amounts of saturated fat that raises LDL cholesterol levels.

 Also, too much dietary fat leads to weight gain.
-MSD Veterinary Manual describes how a high-fat diet is directly linked to obesity and health problems in parrots.
+MSD Veterinary Manual describes how a high-fat diet is correlated to obesity and health problems in birds.

-While a small amount of healthy fat is essential, too much bad fat can cause the following issues:
+While a small amount of healthy fat is essential, too much bad fat may cause:

-Saturated fat can coat a parrot’s organs, preventing them from functioning properly.
+Saturated fat clogs the organs, preventing them from functioning well.

 Lactose Intolerance